-- (i) When recording incidents of stalking that include activities in more than one calendar year, an institution must record a crime statistic only for the calendar year in which the course of conduct was first reported to a local police agency or to a campus security authority. - (ii) An institution must record each report of stalking as occurring at only the first location within the institution's Clery Geography in which the course of conduct originated or was received. - (iii) An institution must record a new incident of stalking that involves the same perpetrator and victim if-- - (A) A significant amount of time elapses between acts in a course of conduct; or - (B) An official intervention has occurred. - (6) Identification of the victim or the accused.
-The statistics required under paragraphsparagraph (c)(1) and (3) of this section may not include the identification of the victim or the person accused of committing the crime. - $(\frac{67}{2})$ Pastoral and professional counselor.
-An institution is not required to report statistics under paragraphsparagraph (c)(1) and (3) of this section for crimes reported to a pastoral or professional counselor.
+- (i) When recording incidentsreports of stalking that include activities in more than one calendar year, an institution must record a crime statistic only for the calendar year in which the course of conduct was first reported to a local police agency or to a campus security authority. - (ii) An institution must record each report of stalking as occurring at only -the first location within the institution's Clery Geography in which the victim became aware of the stalking behavior or the stalking course of conduct originated or was received. - (iii) An institution must record a new incident of stalking that involves the same perpetrator and victim if - A significant amount of time elapses between acts in a course of conduct; or - An official intervention has occurred. - (6(iii) A report of stalking must be counted as a new and distinct crime and is not associated with a previous report of stalking when the stalking behavior continues after an official intervention including, but not limited to, an institutional disciplinary action or the issuance of a no-contact order, restraining order or any warning by the institution or a court. - (7) Identification of the victim or the accused.
+The statistics required under paragraphs paragraph (c)(1) and (3) of this section may not include the identification of the victim or the person accused of committing the crime.

+(786) Pastoral and professional counselor.
+An institution is not required to report statistics under paragraph (cparagraphs (c)(1) and (3) of this section for crimes reported to a pastoral or professional counselor.

-(7)-8) Using the FBI's UCR definitions. program and the Hierarchy Rule. (i) An institution must compile the crime statistics required under paragraphs (c)(1)(i) and $(\frac{3}{2}i)$ of this section using the definitions of crimes provided in appendix A to this subpart and the Federal Bureau of Investigation's Uniform Crime Reporting (UCR) Hate Crime Data Collection Guidelines and Training Guide for Hate Crime Data Collection.
-For further quidance concerning the application of definitions and classification of crimes, an institution must use either the UCR Reporting Handbook or the UCR Reporting Handbook: NIBRS EDITION, except that in determining how to report crimes committed in a multiple offense situation an institution must use the UCR Reporting Handbook.
-Copies of the UCR publications referenced in this paragraph are available from: FBI, Communications Unit, 1000 Custer Hollow Road, Clarksburg, WV 26306 (telephone: 304 625 2823).
-National Incident-Based Reporting System (NIBRS) EDITION, except as provided in paragraph (c)(8)(ii) of this section.
+(897) Using the FBI's UCR definitions. program and the Hierarchy Rule.-

+(i) An institution must compile the crime statistics required under paragraphs (c)(1)(i) and $(\frac{ii}{c})(1)(iii\frac{3ii}{2})$ of this section using the definitions of crimes provided in appendix A to this subpart and the Federal Bureau of Investigation's Uniform Crime Reporting (UCR) Hate Crime Data Collection Guidelines and Training Guide for Hate Crime Data Collection.
+For further guidance concerning the application of definitions and classification of crimes, an institution must use either the UCR Reporting Handbook or the UCR Reporting Handbook: NIBRS EDITION, except that in determining how to report crimes committed in a multiple-offense situation an institution must use the UCR Reporting Handbook.
+Copies of the UCR publications referenced in this paragraph are available from: FBI, Communications Unit, 1000 Custer Hollow Road, Clarksburg, WV 26306 (telephone: 304-625-2823).
+National

+Incident-Based Reporting System (NIBRS) EDITION, except as provided in paragraph (c)(89)(ii) of this section.

-(8ii) In counting crimes when more than one offense was committed during a single incident, an institution must conform to the requirements of the Hierarchy Rule in the UCR Reporting Handbook, with one exception.
-In reporting incidents of sexual assault, the Hierarchy Rule does not apply.
+(%ii) In counting crimes when more than one offense was committed during a single incident, an institution must conform to the requirements of the Hierarchy Rule in the UCR Reporting Handbook, with one exception-: In reporting incidents of counting sexual assaultassaults, the Hierarchy Rule does not apply.
 For example, if a victim is both raped and murdered in a single incident, then an institution must include both the rape and the murder in its statistics.